Air California: Startup

-In October 1967, Air California took delivery of two more Electras, for a total of four.
-San Jose and Oakland were added.
-In 1968, the airline added two DC-9s to the fleet, but by year end both the DC-9s and the Electras had been phased out in favor of six 737-200s.
-Ontario and Burbank were added.
+By April 1967, Air California was operating 48 nonstop Lockheed L-188 Electra flights a week from Orange County (SNA) to San Francisco (SFO).
+Later that year, in October 1967, Air California had taken delivery of two more Electras, bringing its total to four.
+Service was subsequently expanded to include San Jose and Oakland.
+In 1968, the airline added two DC-9s to the fleet expanded service to Ontario and Burbank; however, by the end of the year both the DC-9s and all Electras had been phased out in favor of six 737-200s.

-In April 1967, Air California was operating 48 nonstop Lockheed L-188 Electra propjet flights a week from Orange County (SNA) to San Francisco (SFO).
-It added Orange County (SNA) to San Jose (SJC) and Oakland (OAK) flights around the beginning of 1968.

 By May 1968, the airline was operating 92 flights per week from SNA to SFO, primarily using Douglas DC-9-10 twin jets, as well as 50 flights a week from SNA to SJC, with most continuing on to OAK.

 By 1976, Air California was operating nonstop intrastate jet service between Orange County and San Francisco, San Jose, Oakland, Sacramento, San Diego and Palm Springs; between San Diego and Oakland and San Jose; between Ontario and Oakland and San Jose; and between Palm Springs and San Francisco, San Jose and Oakland.